It’s funny how sometimes we know so little about the things that are most important to us. Take vitamins for instance.

 Sure, we all learnt about them in school, but forgot about them just as quickly with the passing years, even though they are important for almost every process and function of our body.
 But it’s never too late to start to learn good things.
 So let’s begin with the basics.

-Vitamins are of two types: fat soluble [vitamin A, D, E, and K] and water soluble [B-complex and vitamin C].
-Here, in this article we discuss the importance of A D E K vitamins to our health.
+Vitamins are of two types: fat soluble [vitamins A, D, E, K] and water soluble [B-complex and vitamin C].
+In this article, I will discuss the importance of A D E K vitamins to our health.
 Also read about the water soluble vitamins: Vitamin B-Complex and Vitamin C.

 A D E K are the fat soluble vitamins.
 In other words, they are insoluble in water and therefore are carried in the body through fats.
 One of the factors that make these group of vitamins handy is that cooking does not make them less potent.

 Fat soluble vitamins are important for our body for general good health, daily repair of the body cells and functioning of the organs.
 These vitamins also play an important role in Protein-Energy Malnutrition [PEM].
 The level of vitamin A and E decreases in these children and thus supplementation becomes a priority for all the PEM cases.

-It is important to get the dosage of these vitamins right—less leads to toxicity, excess leads to toxicity.
+It is important to get the dosage of A D E K right—less leads to toxicity, excess leads to toxicity.

 In general, fat soluble vitamins are stored in the body in sufficient reserves so that daily intake is not required.
 But, deficiencies could set in due to long-standing illnesses like Crohn’s disease or cystic fibrosis [there is impaired digestion and fat malabsorption in both these cases], low-fat diets or certain drugs that interfere with fat absorption.